jac11/PlainHash/README.md

 * PlainHash written by python 3.9.1

 ## info
-* plainHash tools hepe crack hash by using wordlist
+* plainHash tools help to  crack hash by using wordlist
 * Plain_Hash use Secure hashes and message digests 'hashlib'
 * Not support salt and pepper hash
 ##  Hash Support :